-Cannabis tourism is coming to the North Coast, no one disputes it, but the impact on the region, and the wine industry specifically, remains debatable.
+There’s little dispute that cannabis tourism is coming to the North Coast, but the impact on the region, and the wine industry specifically, remains debatable.
+Will cannabis be another reason to visit wine country?
 Will the two industries work together to drive more visitors or just compete for the consumers we already have?

-Wineries, wine industry professionals and wine industry service providers are beginning to experience some of the business opportunities that the legalization of adult use cannabis is presenting to the wine industry.
+Wineries, wine industry professionals and wine industry service providers are beginning to experience some of the business opportunities that the legalization of recreational cannabis use is presenting to the wine industry.
 With the consumer and regional overlap, the emerging cannabis industry is tapping into wine industry talent, sales and marketing strategies, brand strength and investment capital to further their business objectives.

 This session will highlight how some wineries and wine industry professionals are seizing the financial opportunities now available in the early stages of legalization.
 Whether it’s infusing cannabis into products, leveraging your brand and customer base, taking advantage on investment opportunities, or simply looking to transfer your skill set to another industry, these are just a few potential opportunities that cannabis is presenting to the wine industry.

 Cannabis sales and distribution will need to adhere to a similar structure that wine is required to observe and given the amount of competition, will experience the same challenges with regard to distributor, retailer and consumer attention.
 How will small producers compete with larger producers?
 What kind of incentives work?
 What are the rules around programming?
 How do you maximize distributor performance?
 How do you create “pull” for your brand at the retailer level?